 This is very tongue-in-cheek and cynical.
 So if you have a problem with calling a hiking partner out, this isn't for you; or...maybe it is!

 I stood there in the comfort of my warm Asolo hiking boots and watched my hiking partner plod up the trail at a glacial pace.
 I was truly in awe.
 I mean, I've seen some real winners over the years in the torpid and comatose category, but this was quite possibly the first ever instance where my partner was either a sleep, moving backwards or dead.
 She forced me to take a step every few hours to keep pace.
-This let my mind wander to all sorts of queries, worries and questions: Am I going to die out here?
+This let my mind wander to all sorts of worries and questions: Am I going to die out here?
 Will I make the summit?
 Did I remember to feed the cat?
-Will the beer I brought actually make to the summit 'fore being drank?
-Will I makeit back down before Christmas...of 2019?
+Will I make it back down before Christmas...of 2019?
 Then I remembered, I don't have a cat; I sighed with relief.
 As things go, I reasoned that there were worse places to spend Purgatory; Florida comes to mind, as does Mt.
 Bross and Mt.
 Princeton.
 And I'm sure being forced to watch Nicholas Cage movies would qualify.
 But hey!
-I'm in the San Juan's!
+I'm in the San Juan Mountains!

-Colorado has so many gems and treasures in between its' borders that it would take a lifetime to list them all without ever detailing why.
+Colorado has so many gems and treasures in between its' borders that it would take a lifetime to list them all.
 The Sangre de Cristo's have remarkable, solid rock and some wicked-cool old growth forests.
 The Sawatch are 'Hills like White Elephants.'
 The Front Range is like a Yahtzee cup of pretty much everything.
-Throw a dart at the wall and you'll find something ya like.
-The Elks are like a scrappy, well-seasoned Hockey player who is both to be respected and not trusted (paging Claude Lemieux!)
+Throw a dart at the wall and you'll find something you like.
+The Elks are like a scrappy, well-seasoned Hockey player who is both to be respected and not trusted (paging Claude Lemieux!).
+The San Juan's are overflowing with ghosts, mining tales, riches & ore, cold water and some seriously craggy peaks (Pilot Knob, anyone?).

 The reason for all those mining towns and failed, hardscrabble dreams is a mineral-rich supply in the local dirt.
 You see, once upon a time before some giant lizards were running around kicking ass and taking names, these two massive tectonic plates started courting each other.
 They didn't care for one another, so they reared up in defiance and intransigency of one another.
 Pinnacles and apogees like: Uncompaghre, Mt.
 Sneffels, Ulysses S. Grant, Peak Nine and the like are showcases of this geologic maelstorm.
 But where there's calamity, volcanism is sure to follow.
 This is how the San Juan's got all those great little gems and minerals interlacing the veinous-red rock.
 Than came the glaciers.
 These bad-boys carved out the valleys and ravines before stopping at the Ouray Hot Springs for a long soak and a beer.